This article will show you how to add users and gives a breakdown of different user roles.

 User Roles

-Each user can be assigned to one of these roles:
+Each user can be assigned to one of the following roles:

 a.
 Organisation Admin – a super administrator role that has the highest privilege and access to all Phoenix Security features across all Applications.
 The Organisation Admin can manage Applications, Components, Environments, Vulnerabilities, Organisation Settings and Users.